abhi098afk/sample/README.md

 # Prerequisites

-Please see requirements.txt that can also be run as a bash script (Linux) or alternatively, you can copy the install commands to console corresponding to your system (command prompt (Windows) / terminal (Linux)) and execute them.
+- See requirements.txt for python packages to install.
 - See the setup.sh for installing other dependencies and forming the correct file structure required for the program to run correctly.

-- See requirements.txt for python packages to install.
+# Installation

-- Install QGIS : A Free and Open Source Geographic Information System.
-Currently, Linux and Windows implementation is provided here in this [download link](https://qgis.org/en/site/forusers/download.html).
+- Install QGIS : A Free and Open Source Geographic Information System.Linux and Windows implementation is provided here in this [download link](https://qgis.org/en/site/forusers/download.html).
 - After installing Image Magick from the setup.sh, you will need to tweak its policy file a little bit.
 - ImageMagick has some security policies disabling some rights for security reasons.
 - The restricted policy is made to prevent unknown vulnerabilities coming from third party software as Ghostscript used here for PDF files.
 Be sure to update Ghostscript.